- Alumni & Donors

 Discover the different steps involved in preparing for a successful exchange.

-Come to the Information sessions by country or region
+- Come to the Information sessions on the region you are interested in.

 Your main contact: the Centre for Africa and the Middle East